SAP1EN/E.coli_Graph_DL/README.md

 ***

 Here we outline how to transform a data collection of genes (observed in expirements) as well as a gene corpus, into an undirected graph rerepresentation, then drop edges and predict them back using a self-supervised algorithm.
-This is synonymous to learning how well your model has learned the underlying features in your data.
+This is synonymous to learning how well this model has learned the underlying features (co-expressions between genes) from our data.

 ***